Vegas’ Jack-of-all-Trades

 Foundation for the Future

-Tradewinds’ revenues have risen steadily in the past several years, and Vilkin says he expects that trend to continue in the near future.
+Tradewinds’ revenues have risen steadily in the past several years, and Vilkin says he expects that trend to continue shortly.

 Because more than 80 percent of the land surrounding Las Vegas is owned by the federal government and auctioned off only sparingly, vertical development will be an ongoing trend for the coming years, Vilkin predicts.